Cyrix126/promptable/promptable_derive/doc/attributs_derive.md

 Here's an explanation of every attributs you can use to customize the methods created for your structs.

-All structs using this derive trait must also implement the trait Clone and Display.
+All structs using this derive trait must also implement the trait Clone.
 You will get an error at compile time if it's not the case.

 ## Struct attributs